flame-engine/flame/CONTRIBUTING.md

 - Examples should always be updated or added.*
 - Tests should always be updated or added.*
 - Format the Dart code accordingly with `flutter format`.
-- Your code should pass the analyzer checks `flutter analyze`.
+- Your code should pass the analyzer checks `melos run analyze`.
+- Your code should pass all tests `melos run test`.
 - Start your PR title with a [conventional commit] type (`feat:`, `fix:` etc).